 SureScreen is also currently researching and looking to launch other eDNA testing capabilities such as:

 - Missing Persons in Watercourses

-- Analysis of a sample to match to a specific individual for example is a dog faecal sample from a specific dog, or do the droppings correspond to multiple individual dogs.
+- Analysis of a sample to match to a specific individual for example is a dog faecal sample from a specific dog.